 Provision C.8.e of the MRP requires that Permittees evaluate creek status (provision C.8.d) and pesticides and toxicity (provision C.8.g) monitoring data with respect to triggers defined in the MRP and maintain a list of all results exceeding trigger thresholds.
 Table 3.1 lists the results of the trigger evaluation for WY 2016 data.
 Sites where triggers are exceeded may indicate potential impacts to aquatic life or other beneficial uses and are considered as candidates for future SSID projects.
 SSID projects are selected from the list of trigger exceedances based on criteria such as magnitude of threshold exceedance, parameter, and likelihood that stormwater management action(s) could address the exceedance.
 The MRP requires that Permittees initiate a minimum number of SSID projects during the permit term.
 SMCWPPP and its RMC partners must collectively initiate a region-wide minimum of eight new SSID Projects during the permit term.
-All SSID project reports must be presented in a unified, regional-level report.
-No SSID projects have been initiated yet in compliance with the current MRP.
+All SSID projects initiated yet in compliance with the current MRP.
 However, the status of all SSID projects initiated under the 2009 MRP is provided in Appendix B. Although the two SSID projects initiated by SMCWPPP under the 2009 MRP are complete, some projects conducted by the RMC partners are still in progress.